almet/notmyidea/content/python/cornice-cors.rst

     foobar = Service(name='foobar', path='/foobar', cors_origins=('*',))

-Tadam, you have enabled CORS for your service. **Be aware that here, you're authorizing anyone to query your server, that may not be what you want.**
+Ta-da!
+You have enabled CORS for your service. **Be aware that here, you're authorizing anyone to query your server, that may not be what you want.**

 Of course, you can specify a list of origins you trust, and you don't need